TPedron/design_patterns/README.md

 ### Example
 The Singleton is some sort of global state with a score attribute (maybe for a game or something)

+## 1.4 Prototype Pattern

+### Description
+Objects implement a cloneable interface that exposes a make_copy method on an object.
+The purpose of this is to ensure that classes take responsibility for cloning logic including any private fields or internal things that would make this difficult from outside the class.
+When classes all follow this cloneable interface is makes the client not need to worry about class type returned since it will be of a type implementing this interface.

+### Example
+We make a couple Animal classes (not subclasses of an Animal type) but both implementing the Cloneable interface with a make_copy method exposed.
+Dog has a simple copy and Fish has more custom logic involved.

 # 2. Structural Patterns

 ## 2.1 Decorator Pattern